lyngon/redgrease/docs/source/runtime.rst

 RedGrease's version of :func:`.runtime.gearsConfigGet` behaves just like the default.

-This function fetches the current value of a RedisGears `configuration <https://oss.redislabs.com/redisgears/1.0/configuration.html>`_ options, and returns a defualt value if that key does not exist.
+This function fetches the current value of a RedisGears `configuration <https://oss.redislabs.com/redisgears/1.0/configuration.html>`_ options, and returns a default value if that key does not exist.

 Example::